 Project Overview

-I was fortunate to work in a UX design internship with Social Currant, a startup committed to making a positive impact on society.
-This experience introduced me to fresh challenges and allowed me to work closely with the CEO, CTO, Design Lead, and my fellow interns, shaping a truly dynamic learning journey.
+I was fortunate to completed a UX design internship at Social Currant, a startup focused on supporting nonprofits and impact-driven organizations.
+I worked closely with the CEO, CTO, Design Lead, and fellow interns in a fast-paced, collaborative environment.

 Team 🧑🤝🧑